BushraRaj-Lab/ZBrainAtlas_Siniscalco/README.md

 # Overview
 We provide an extensive scRNA-seq dataset collected from 21-23 dpf juvenile zebrafish brains.
 We sequenced 156,353 cells and retained 148,853 cells for downstream analysis after quality filtering.
 Using a combination of initial coarse-grained computational clustering and subsequent rounds of iterative clustering, we classified 137 neuronal, non-neuronal and progenitor cell subtypes and cell states.

-## Description
+### Master script

-Master script:  this R script details the iterative sub-clustering steps used for clustering analyses and plot generation.
+This R script details the iterative sub-clustering steps used for clustering analyses and plot generation.
 To replicate this analysis with our sub-cluster annotations, the processed objects are available for download at GEO accession GSE268356.

+### Supplementary Table 2
-Supplementary Table 2: contains cell type annotations for the full dataset, as well as a list of DEGs for each sub-cluster.
+This table contains cell type annotations for the full dataset, as well as a list of DEGs for each sub-cluster.
 (R script used to create DEG lists for each sub-cluster provided within the master script).

-## Exploring the gene expression using R Shiny App
+### Exploring the gene expression using R Shiny App
-This Shiny App is created to visualize gene expression data across all the Seurat objects used for the study **Barcoding Notch signaling in the developing brain** Abigail M. Siniscalco, Roshan Priyarangana Perera, Jessie E. Greenslade, Hemagowri Veeravenkatasubramanian,  Aiden Masters, Hannah M. Doll1, and Bushra Raj.
+This Shiny App is created to visualize gene expression data across all the Seurat objects used for the study **Barcoding Notch signaling in the developing brain** Abigail M. Siniscalco, Roshan Priyarangana Perera, Jessie E. Greenslade, Hemagowri Veeravenkatasubramanian,  Aiden Masters, Hannah M. Doll, and Bushra Raj.
-## Use the following steps to exploring the gene expression using R Shiny App.
+### Use the following steps to exploring the gene expression using R Shiny App.

 1. Install the following R Packages:
 * install.packages("shiny")